-The Delphi technique was chosen to develop consensus statements on how to determine the pregnancy status of patients before diagnostic nuclear medicine testing.
-The technique was first described in the 1950s by the RAND Corp., and since the 1970s it has been widely used in health care to develop consensus statements and guidelines (7).
-The technique uses a panel of experts, selected on the basis of their expertise and experience, to explore important aspects of a topic while maintaining participant anonymity.
+The Delphi technique was chosen to develop consensus statements on how to determine the pregnancy status of patient's prior to diagnostic nuclear medicine.
+The technique was first described in the 1950's by the RAND Corporation and since the 1970's, it has been widely used in health to develop consensus statements and guidelines (7).
+The technique utilizes a panel of experts, selected based on their expertise and experience, to explore important aspects of a topic whilst maintaining participant anonymity.
 The Delphi process involves a series of questionnaire rounds, each followed by iterative analysis and feedback.
 The process concludes when a predefined level of consensus is reached (6).
-As the Delphi does not require participants to physically meet, it can be conducted online, making it a cost-effective method to enable recruitment of participants from diverse geographic locations.
+As the Delphi does not require participants to physically meet, it can be conducted online making it a cost effective method to enable recruitment of participants from diverse geographical locations.